ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/index.md

 Early in December, P.P.
 Hero invited Brent to a health club on the top floor of the Fuxing Sogo department store.
-Children were waiting impatiently in the lobby, each with a craft project made from paper and evergreen boughs.
+Children were waiting impatiently in the lobby, each holding a craft project made from paper and evergreen boughs.

 The pool was surprisingly large and cold.
 After a short swim, Brent joined Hero in the long, narrow steam room, empty except for two grey-haired men speaking